MAPNet Facilities

 MAPNet was formed to address the limitations of lower atmospheric observations, which limit our knowledge of lower atmospheric phenomena and processes.
 Most notably, data collected during the recent VORTEX-SE field campaign by the MAPNet facilities suggest considerable spatial and temporal heterogeneity within the boundary layer (BL) that are on a smaller scale than what can be captured by 1-2 profiling systems.
 MAPNet offers the unique opportunity to utilize all four systems to help document and understand these fine-scale features.

-Mounted to a 28 ft flatbed trailer and pulled by a repurposed Chevrolet Ambulance, the MIPS system includes a 915 MHz Radar Wind Profiler (RWP), X-Band Profiling Radar (XPR), 35-channel Microwave Profiling Radiometer (MPR), lidar ceilometer, and in-situ meteorological surface sensors at two and ten meters.
-The large trailer provides enough space for the option to add a Doppler Sodar and a Parsivel Disdrometer for additional measurements.
+Mounted to a 28 ft flatbed trailer and pulled by a repurposed Chevrolet Ambulance, the MIPS system includes a 915 MHz Radar Wind Profiler (RWP), X-Band Profiling Radar (XPR), 35-channel microwave radiometer, lidar ceilometer, and in-situ meteorological surface sensors at two and ten meters.
+An optional Doppler acoustic sodar can accompany MIPS.
 The large area in the back of the truck allows up to four personnel to fit comfortably inside.

 The MIPS deployed for Hurricane Laura (2020).

-Like The MIPS, the RaDAPS truck is a converted medium duty ambulance.
+Like MIPS, the RaDAPS truck is a converted medium duty ambulance.
 However, the patient area was removed and a 15ft flatbed was built onto the back of the truck.
-The system includes a similar setup to MIPS as it has a 915 MHz RWP, a 35-channel MPR, and lidar ceilometer.
-However, instead of the XPR, it holds a Metek Micro Rain Radar (MRR-2).
+The system includes a similar setup to MIPS as it has a 915 MHz RWP, a 35-channel microwave radiometer, and lidar ceilometer.
+However instead of the XPR, it holds a Metek Micro Rain Radar (MRR-2).
 In-situ surface measurements are obtained at 6 meters using a telescoping mast.
 This system offers enough space for two personnel to work comfortably.

 RaDAPS deployed at the Tennessee River for a VORTEX-SE deployment.